Nylle/javaseq/README.md

 - Returns a seq of the items in extended Stream.

 #### Map::toSeq()
-- Returns a seq<Map.Entry> of the items in extended Map.
+- Returns a seq of the key-value-pairs in extended Map.

+#### String::toSeq()
+- Returns a seq of the characters in extended String.